Information & Assistance

 PCCC is a certified SHIP site that can provide Medicare counseling, information and assistance and enrollment

 assistance.
-We provide programs in the Spring and Fall for those new to Medicare and on special Medicare topics.
+We provide programs in the Spring and Fall on specific Medicare topics.
 Medicare help is by appointment only.
 Please call 1 (815) 339-2711.

 Senior Health Assistance Program (SHAP)